Skip to main content

 In the infant study, researchers also looked at the amount of time the infants spent watching the two videos (to see whether one captured their attention more than the other).
 Identify a possible parameter of interest for this new variable.

-Suppose you select 100 students at your school to estimate the proportion who prefer Coke to Pepsi.
+Suppose you select 100 students at your school to estimate the proportion of all students at your school who prefer Coke to Pepsi.

 Suppose you want to estimate the average number of states visited by students at your school.
 Define the parameter of interest.